 A few weeks ago, I showed you how to prepare a digital photo for use as a reference photo.
 Another article shows how to put a grid on a digital image using Photoshop.
+Today let me show you how to draw a horse using a grid.

 Here’s my reference photo with the grid in place.
 I chose red for the grid because it shows up the best on all the colors in this image.
+Click here to see how I made the grid.

 I print the grid without the image on a blank sheet of paper and use this for the initial drawing.
 If the drawing is 8.5 by 14 inches or smaller, I print the grid full size.
 The grids for larger drawings are printed at a reduced scale.